GPurgatorio/Master-Computer-Science-ICT/README.md

 #### Other considerations about the Virtual Layer
 The persistent state of a VM is made of the **conf file** and the file of the disk.
 Mooving a VM it's really simple: just stop it and moove the two files just mentioned.

-##### vMotion -  Live Migration
-Mooving a VM from server A to B while it's running.
-The user could experience a degradation of the service but not a disruption.
-- copy the RAM and at the end, copy the pages writed during this phase.
-- create an empty drive on B
-- copy the CPU registers (the VM is stopped for a really short period)
-- manage VSwitch and ARP protocol.
-The virtual switch must be aware of the migration: if the old vswitch receives a pkt for the just migrated VM it should send it to B.
-- continue running the VM on B, only when it needs the disk you stop it and start copying the disk file.
-A jumboframe can be used to avoid storage traffic fragmentation.

 #### Docker
 It exploits Linux's Resource Group.
 The processes in the container can see only a part of the OS.
 The containers have to share the networking.
 Docker separates different software stacks on a single node.